-The market segment considered for this Magic Quadrant is utility delivery organizations (T&D utilities, water and gas utilities) that seek software solutions for the management and support of internally owned assets in a spatially distributed environment.
-Their focus is to keep plant, equipment facilities and linear assets available, with minimal downtime and at the lowest cost to maximize revenue.
+The market segment considered for this Magic Quadrant is utility delivery organizations (T&D utilities, water and gas utilities) that seek software solutions for the management and support of internally owned assets in a geographically distributed environment.
+Their focus is to keep plant, equipment facilities and linear (pipe or wire) assets available, with minimal downtime and at the lowest cost to maximize revenue.

-These systems almost universally encompass asset management and material management (for example, inventory and purchasing) functionality and include mobile capabilities.
-The most-advanced installations involve integration with ERP to support supply chain management and procurement, GISs to support asset management, and CISs to support customer service.
-Utilities should consider work management systems to be nondiscretionary, or core, investments.
+These systems usually encompass asset management and material management (for example, inventory and purchasing) functionality and include mobile workforce capabilities.
+The most advanced installations involve integration with native or third-party ERP to support supply chain management and procurement, GISs to support asset management, location awareness and network connectivity for network-level risk assessment and CISs to support customer service.
+Utilities should consider asset management systems to be nondiscretionary or core investments.